avasay/avasay.github.io/_posts/2019-10-31-Display-Image-Using-Csharp-Generic-Handler-And-Jquery.markdown

 date:   2019-10-31 09:10:00 -0500
 categories: dotnet csharp
 tags: Files Image JQuery Handler
+comments: true
 ---

-#### Project Type: Visual Studio, Web Application, Generic Handler
-#### Main Topic: HttpRuntime Cache, JQuery
-#### Possible application: Image Caching and Processing

 This is a quick and simple demo of image processing using C# generic handler and JQuery.
-This can be used to dynamically update images on your page.
+This can be used to dynamically update images on your page. <!--more-->

 ___
 ## Application Demo